ajwills72/ajwills72.github.io/deepsim-config.md

 From a base install, we followed [these instructions](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) to install _tensorflow-gpu_ , and then [these instructions](https://docs.docker.com/engine/install/linux-postinstall/) to allow normal users to run docker containers.

-Then added: `emacs, git, htop, screen, vim`
+Then added: `emacs, git, htop, screen, vim, neovim`

 ### Adding a user